Healthcare in Fiji

 There are a number of health risks that expats should be aware of when moving to Fiji.
 Food poisoning and stomach bugs can be an issue for new arrivals.
 Expats should be careful when purchasing meat and fish products, particularly from roadside markets where there is no refrigeration.

-Expats should be careful about the consumption of water.
-Avoid tap water, salad and raw vegetables washed with tap water and ice in soft drinks.
+Expats should avoid tap water, salad and raw vegetables washed with tap water, and ice in soft drinks.
 Water-borne, food-borne and other infectious diseases such as typhoid and hepatitis are prevalent in Fiji.

 There are no special immunisations required for travel to Fiji.
-However, those moving to Fiji should ensure the following vaccinations are up-to-date:
+However, those moving to Fiji should ensure that routine vaccinations are up to date.
+This includes the measles-mumps-rubella vaccine, the diphtheria-tetanus-pertussis vaccine and the vaccines for polio, chicken pox and the flu.

 Emergency services in Fiji